Empire of the Ants (film): Filming

 Principal photography took place on location in the Florida Everglades and St. Lucie and Martin Counties in Florida during the fall of 1976.
 Filming in a remote swampland sometimes proved to be problematic, and was particularly taxing for the women because their restrooms were approximately a half-hour away by speedboat.
 Actress Pamela Susan Shoop recalls that "because it was a half-hour each way, when we went to the bathroom, they had to wait an hour.
 It was a mess, but the shoot was fun".
 Another problem with the location was dealing with the unpredictable wildlife.
 According to actor Robert Pine, there was one scene where the actors had to fall out of a rowboat and into the river, where there were apparently live alligators.
 Gordon had previously promised that a cage would be installed to protect the actors, but for some unknown reason the cage never arrived.
 Also, even though they were filming in Florida, the autumn weather ended up sending temperatures to freezing levels.
 At one point, the cold weather was so bad that it caused Shoop's jaw to dislocate during one of her screaming scenes and she had to be sent to the hospital to be treated.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 5% based on 19 reviews, with a weighted average rating of 2.72/10.
+On Rotten Tomatoes, the film holds an approval rating of 10% based on 20 reviews, with a weighted average rating of 3/10.
+Metacritic, which uses a weighted average, assigned the a score of 26 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.

 Joan Collins received a nomination for the Saturn Award for Best Actress for her lead role in this film at the 5th annual 5th Saturn Awards.